Peace Lily Drooping? These 8 Mistakes Are Probably Why

 Thankfully, drooping leaves can be a good indicator of overwatering.
 When the leaves of the peace lily are drooping, test the soil using your finger.
 If the soil feels wet, you’re watering the plant too much or too often.

-Try and let the plant dry out a bit more until the top inch or two of soil is dry.
+Let the plant dry out a bit more until the top inch or two of soil is dry.
 If this doesn’t work, make sure there are drainage holes in the nursery pot to allow excess water to drain away.
-If the soil is still too wet, then you’ll need to repot your peace lily plant with fresh soil that isn’t waterlogged.
+If the soil is still too wet, you’ll need to repot your peace lily plant with fresh, water-free soil.

 3) Wrong temperature or humidity

 As jungle natives, peace lily plants need warm temperatures and medium to high humidity to thrive.
 If neither of these levels is correct, the plant may have drooping leaves.
-Peace lily plants do best when temperatures are between 55 and 85ยบF (12 to 30ยบC), and humidity levels are around 60%.
+Peace lily plants do best when temperatures are between 55 and 85ºF (12 to 30ºC) and humidity levels are around 60%.

 If the environment is too dry or hot, peace lily plants can experience drooping leaves.
 Brown leaf tips and leaves falling off are also signs of incorrect temperature or humidity.
-Keep the peace lily plant away from cold or hot drafts to maintain a consistent temperature.
+To maintain a consistent temperature, keep the peace lily plant away from cold or hot drafts.

 Use a hygrometer to check humidity levels around your peace lily plant.
-You can boost humidity by misting the plant every few days or using a humidifier or pebble tray.
+You can boost humidity by misting the plant every few days, using a humidifier, or using a pebble tray.

 4) Incorrect light levels

 Dry drooping or wilted leaves can be a tell-tale sign that a peace lily plant is exposed to too much bright sunlight.
 Variegated peace lily plants can be particularly susceptible.
-Wilting leaves that start turning yellow can be a strong indicator that the peace lily plant is growing in too much shade.
+Wilting leaves that start turning yellow can strongly indicate that the peace lily plant is growing in too much shade.

-To prevent any drooping leaves caused by incorrect light levels, try and position your peace lily in an east or north-facing room.
-Place the plant at least a few feet away from the window to reduce direct light levels.
+To prevent drooping leaves caused by incorrect light levels, try positioning your peace lily in an east—or north-facing room.
+Place the plant at least a few feet from the window to reduce direct light levels.

 5) Inappropriate soil conditions